mritchielab/restrander/README.md

 ## SSP/VNP Classification

 A method of searching for the SSP and VNP near the start of the read to classify it.
-Often the SSP and VNP are not perfectly present in the read, so we allow for some [Levenshtein edit distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+Often the SSP and VNP are not perfectly present in the read, allowing for some edit distance.

 | SSP found in sequence | VNP found in sequence | Classification  |
 | --------------------- | --------------------- | --------------- |